Why Most Jiu-Jitsu Instructors Teach BJJ The Wrong Way

 Why Jiu-Jitsu Instructors Have An Extremely Difficult Task

 What is the goal of Jiu-Jitsu instructors?
-To teach their students Jiu-Jitsu, obviously.
+To teach their students Jiu-Jitsu.
 Logic would have it that said instructors would use all the teaching tools at their disposal to try and transfer as much knowledge to their students in the least amount of time.
-You’d think that this would be the main goal for all Jiu-Jitsu instructors out there.
+You’d think this would be the main goal for all Jiu-Jitsu instructors.
 And yet, it is not.

 Being a BJJ coach is no easy task.
-You are supposed to transfer to people knowledge about things like leverage, timing, principles, concepts, and how things feel.
+You should transfer knowledge to people about things like leverage, timing, principles, concepts, and how things feel.
 That is no easy task right there.
 It also demonstrates that the task of BJJ instructors is not just to teach techniques in a meaningless step-by-step by step fashion and then let students figure things out.
 All that has been done in the past, is how most people that have picked up BJJ between the early 1990s and the 2010s have trained.
-It has also been proven to be a less than optimal way of learning if.
+It has also been proven to be a less-than-optimal way of learning.

 The task that Jiu-Jitsu instructors have extends past just demonstrating.
 You need to find a way to explain BJJ to people in such a way that they understand it.
 They need to know why they are doing the things that they are doing, why they work best that way, and not just how you execute an armbar from closed guard in 12+ steps on the first days just because someone said that it is a foundational BJJ move that should be taught to beginners.
 It is not, and you can try and prove me wrong.
 I will wait.